GSA/ansible-os-amazon-linux2-eks/README.md

 Other settings and services are listed.
 Please review to ensure they meet your organizational requirements.

-Note, a subset of controls were removed due to operational impact or organizational dependent variables.
-Those are listed [here](https://docs.google.com/spreadsheets/d/1nNB-irY7qALa-3K0dTL8P5sTQNMA0DhzsNXW-x9aAxE/edit#gid=0).
+### Compliance documentation
+For a complete list of settings that are configured, need to be configured, or are known false positives, please refer to the following [documentation](https://docs.google.com/spreadsheets/d/1nNB-irY7qALa-3K0dTL8P5sTQNMA0DhzsNXW-x9aAxE/edit#gid=0).
+Note this requires a GSA account to view.

 ### Dependencies